 Location, limits, and duplicate options have to be set clearly in addition to categories in the basic parameters.

 - Selecting Category.
 Google Maps has more than 5,000 categories.
 These categories are available as a ready-made list on the dashboard.

 - You can select any categories from the list directly or use the “Custom categories” option.

 - Custom Categories.
 Allows you to specify categories except for predefined categories.
 Languages other than English may have very different categories.
 You can use “Custom categories” to search in these languages and different categories.

 It is also used to search for names.
 For example, “Mcdonald’s”.
 It is not a category, but searching by name will return results.

 - Exact Match Option.
 Sometimes Google Maps might add other categories to your search results.

 For example, you want to search for “Thai restaurant” in any region.
 If there are not many “Thai restaurants” in the searched area, “Japanese restaurants” and “Vietnamese restaurants” will also appear in the results.
-If you do not use “Exact match” option, all these restaurants will be found in the scraping result file.
-If you prefer to use the “Exact match” option, Outscraper eliminates the others and only adds “Thai restaurant” to the list.
+If you do not use the “Exact match” option, all these restaurants will be found in the scraping result file.
+If you prefer the “Exact match” option, Outscraper eliminates the others and only adds “Thai restaurant” to the list.

 - Selecting Locations.
 As with Google Maps, all countries, cities, and regions can be selected while creating a task.
 There is a ready-made list to make the selection easier.
-If the location you want is not on the list, you can use “Custom locations” option.
+If the location you want is not on the list, you can use the “Custom locations” option.

 - Custom Locations.
 In this option, you can define locations as “zip code + city + country.”
 It is also possible to use “near Los Angeles, CA, USA”.